DekelKan/Public-README-Sample/README.md

     We value your effort to improve the security of this project!

 - Related projects:
-  - A link the Premmisive license version of this project: https://github.com/xscode-com/Private-README-Sample
+  - A link to the Premmisive MIT license version of this project: https://github.com/xscode-com/Private-README-Sample

  ## Support & Maintenance
   ***Note** -  Support & Maintenance are only available in the Premmisive MIT license version at [xs:code](https://xscode.com)